nicki419/Open-3-Step/docs/mounts.md

 Files starting with an underscore are modules.
 They are only used in other files, you do not need to open these.

-Print the AC dimmer mount on its long side instead of its baseplate.
-I recommend giving it tree supports and a raft.

 The RBDimmer module comes with an M2 version as well.
 That file also includes the washers needed to mount it with M2 screws.